 About Trust, Probate & Estate Loans

 Some of the most common Trust and Estate mortgage products are used to provide liquidity for family trusts and estates when it comes time to disburse assets.
 These trust and estate mortgages are placed against real estate in the trust or part of the estate, providing additional cash so that each party involved can take an equal share of the total assets.
 Often times, one of the primary goals of these loans is to help a beneficiary or heir keep the Proposition 13 tax base that was held by a parent or grandparent.
-California passed Proposition 58 and Proposition 193, so that this can be done in some cases.
+California passed Proposition 58, Proposition 19 and Proposition 193, so that this can be done in some cases.
 These California propositions allow individuals to keep the low property tax base charged to their parents or grandparents.
 They avoid the reassessment typically called for in Proposition 13 and can save potentially thousands of dollars annually in property taxes.

 Third Party Estate, Probate & Trust Loan Providers

 Trust, probate, inheritance and estate loans are more challenging to find lenders for than conventional real estate mortgages.
 Real estate held by a trust, in probate or in an estate, can often times carry additional risks for a mortgage provider, so many institutions choose not to lend to them.
 In many cases your only option would be to use a private money lender for your trust or estate mortgage.